Spade-Software/BackOps/src/content/docs/areas/introduction.md

 ---

-### 🧭 What Are Areas?
+## Area examples

 Areas are customizable and reflect the actual layout of your event.
-Examples include:
+Here's what they could look like:

-- **Festivals**:
+- **For a festival**:

   - Stage 1, Stage 2
   - Artist Compound